bradleyd/rinit/README.md

 # Rinit

+Rinit is a `init-like` script witten in ruby.

-Is a wrapper for using ruby in init scripts.
-This only works for Debian based systems.
+### This only works for Debian based systems currently.

 ## Installation